caioo1/caioo1/README.md

 - 👯 I’m looking to collaborate on Website and App Projects, study Enem groups too.
 - 📫 How to reach me: caio.vieira08@aluno.ifce.edu.br
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i'm a Crossfitter 🏋️‍♂️🏋️‍♂️🏋️‍♂️, i have a dog, his name is Dexter, my favorite serie is Grey's Anatomy and Stranger Things.
-My favorite book is The Testaments of Maragreth Atwood !
+My favorite book is The Testaments of Margareth Atwood !